pkgw/wwt_url_database/docs/format.rst

   both function equivalently.

 ``https``
-  A boolean.
+  A boolean, defaulting to ``false``.
 If ``true``, the webserver for this domain is expected to support HTTPS access as well as unencrypted HTTP.

 URL Record Document